-We temporarily restricted our employees from selling Company common stock, ceased granting restricted stock unit ("RSUs") that settle solely in Company common stock, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and paused the settlement of outstanding RSUs, in each case effective as of November 9, 2021 (collectively, the "employee equity actions").
+- We temporarily restricted our employees from selling Company common stock, ceased granting stock option awards and restricted stock unit ("RSUs") that settle solely in Company common stock, suspended our 2020 Employee Stock Purchase Plan ("ESPP") and temporarily paused the settlement of outstanding RSUs, in each case effective as of November 9, 2021 (collectively, the "employee equity actions").
 RSUs that vested on November 15, 2021 were settled for \$0.1 million in cash during the first quarter of 2022.
-RSUs that vested on February 15, 2022 and May 15, 2022, respectively, were settled in shares during the second quarter of 2022.
-All equity awards that are currently outstanding continue to vest in accordance with their existing vesting schedules.

-- Our Board of Directors suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
+All RSUs that vested during the nine months ended September 30, 2022 were settled in shares during the reporting period.
+All equity awards that are currently outstanding continue to vest in accordance with their existing vesting schedules. - Our Board of Directors temporarily suspended the non-employee director compensation program with respect to the option awards that would otherwise have been awarded to non-employee directors automatically on the date of our annual meeting of stockholders held on November 9, 2021.
+In August 2022, our non-employee directors were granted options having an aggregate grant date fair value of \$1.34 per share that vest in substantially equal monthly installments between November 9, 2021 and the date of the 2022 annual meeting of stockholders, and vested options remain outstanding and exercisable until the later of December 31, 2024 or 3 months following a termination of service. - On December 7, 2021, we announced a plan to reduce our employee workforce to streamline our organization in response to declines in customer orders since we announced the investigation of the Company by the DOJ.
 We substantially completed the employee workforce reduction during the fourth quarter of 2021, resulting in a reduction of approximately 27% of our employee workforce, or approximately 90 people. - On May 24, 2022, we announced a plan to reduce our employee workforce as part of our cost-cutting measures to reduce operating expenses and preserve capital.
 We substantially completed the employee workforce reduction during the second quarter of 2022, resulting in a reduction of approximately 17% of our employee workforce, or 44 people.